rootandall/community-schools-playbook/chapter-7.md

 *	Community schools provide opportunities for expanded and enriched learning time so students—particularly those who are struggling academically—have access to tutors and other resources to support their academic success.
 These in-school programs—often delivered by nonprofit partner organizations—help level the playing field for students who don’t readily have access to community-based or costly enrichment programs or personalized tutors.

-*	After-school, weekend, or summer programs offer children in less-advantaged communities the kinds of enriching experiences that are readily available in higher-income communities.
+*	Afterschool, weekend, or summer programs offer children in less-advantaged communities the kinds of enriching experiences that are readily available in higher-income communities.
 Such opportunities can include community-based lessons and activities, in which students learn from people in their local areas and address real-world issues.
 These lessons provide rich, engaging, and meaningful opportunities for personal and community development.

 #### Family and community engagement